 Q:

-How long does it take to complete a program in-class or in virtual class?
+How long does it take to complete a real estate program at Le Collège?

 Q: